coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 019.md

 ---

  Emerick leaves his room to head out of the safehouse.
-On his way out, [[Seo Tae-Woo]] stops him in the kitchen.
+On his way out, [[Seo]] stops him in the kitchen.
 Seo asks if he’s okay and Emerick takes a moment to realize what he’s asking about, then smiles and says everything is fine.
 Seo doesn’t want to keep him, but reminds him if he needs anything to just ask, and Emerick nods with a smile and says of course.
 He calls a cab, heads out, picks Torrent up, and they go to Phoenix’s.

 ---